Pinna

 Classic Italian in a Mayfair That Mostly Wants Something Else

 The Italian restaurant tier in London has diversified considerably.
 At one end, places like Luca fold British produce into Italian frameworks, while Bocca di Lupo surveys regional Italian traditions with a deliberately encyclopaedic approach.
 Bancone has built a reputation on fresh pasta at a more accessible price point, and Artusi in Peckham operates as a neighbourhood anchor with a similar commitment to simplicity.
-Pinna sits closer to the classical, premium end of that spectrum: the £££ pricing, the Mayfair postcode, and the Michelin recognition place it in a peer set where the expectation is polish without the spectacle of a multi-course tasting format.
+Pinna sits closer to the classical, premium end of that spectrum: the £££ pricing, the Mayfair postcode, and the Michelin recognition place it in a comparable set where the expectation is polish without the spectacle of a multi-course tasting format.

 What the Kitchen Is Actually Doing

 The menu logic at Pinna follows a sequence that Italian cooking has refined over generations: seafood to open, pasta as the structural centrepiece, then prime cuts and fish of the day before the dessert course closes things out.
 This is a deliberate architecture, not a default.
 The kitchen, directed by Sardinian chef Achille Pinna, works within that structure rather than against it.
-The Michelin Plate , awarded in 2025 , signals cooking that is technically accomplished and consistent, without the elaboration of the starred tier.
+The Michelin Plate, awarded in 2025, signals cooking that is technically accomplished and consistent, without the elaboration of the starred tier.
 That is not a diminution; it places Pinna in a category where ingredients and execution carry the argument, rather than technique for its own sake.

 Sardinian culinary tradition, which sits at the intersection of Italian mainland cooking, North African influence, and a strong seafood heritage, gives the kitchen a distinctive reference point.
 Fresh seafood prepared with restraint, and pasta courses that would justify the visit on their own terms, are the reliable through-lines.
 Tiramisu and cannoli close the meal with the same lack of revision that defines the rest of the menu.
 This is not food that is trying to surprise you; it is food that has already decided what it is.